-the TORF Oversight Committee plans to confirm the compliance status by the end of February 2022.
+Conduct is requested, and the TORF Oversight Committee confirms the compliance status.

-QBS calculates the TORF and distributes the Official Rate and other data directly to QUICK, and through QUICK to other information vendors.
-Each information vendor publishes the Official Rate, etc. distributed by QUICK on its online service, etc.
+QBS calculates the TORF and distributes the official rate and other data directly to QUICK, and through QUICK to other information vendors.
+Each information vendor publishes the official rate, etc. distributed by QUICK on its online service, etc.